jameshegarty/darkroom/README.md

 First you will need Terra, you can download the binary files on https://github.com/zdevito/terra/releases (tested with release-2015-08-03) or build it.
 You can clone the repository and build Terra using the instructions in the [Terra Readme](https://github.com/zdevito/terra).
 Run the REPL and make sure it installed correctly.

-Add the Darkroom language definition to your lua path environment variable.
+Add the Darkroom language definition to your lua path environment variable, and the Terra binary location to your PATH.
 Add this to .profile or .bashrc:

     export DR=[path to darkroom root]
     export TERRADIR=[path to terra root]
     export TERRA_PATH="$TERRA_PATH;./?.t;$DR/?.t;$DR/src/?.t;$DR/extras/?.t;$TERRADIR/tests/lib/?.t"
+    export PATH=${TERRADIR}/bin:${PATH}

 Darkroom and Terra are tested to work on Linux and Mac OS X. Other platforms are unlikely to work.